BILGI-IE-423/ie423-2024-2025-termproject-algorhythm/README.md

 ### 3.3.Process

-**Data Loading and Initial Cleaning:** The data processing pipeline consisted of five key stages: cleaning, labeling, transformation, feature extraction, and merging.
+The data processing pipeline consisted of five key stages: cleaning, labeling, transformation, feature extraction, and merging.

 **Data Cleaning:** The initial dataset (spotify_songs.csv) was loaded and cleaned by removing missing values, outliers (e.g., loudness values outside -60 to 0 dB), and duplicate track entries to ensure data quality.